Get Started With Personalized Nutrition

 URAT1/SLC22A12

-There are a couple of SNPs related to uric acid that are of interest.
-The first and potentially most interesting are located in the urate transporter 1 (URAT1) gene which is also called SLC22A12.
+The first and potentially most interesting gene that can drive gout risk is located in the urate transporter 1 (URAT1) gene which is also called SLC22A12.

 Of the three the first, rs75786299 (~30 times risk), had by far an away the strongest associated with elevated uric acid in the blood, which would be suggestive of reduced URAT1 activity, with the other two having a lesser but still significant effect on uric acid levels.